sasakiassociates/unity-tools/packages/toolkit/README.md

 # Sasaki Toolkit

-A small set of static helpers for unity things
+A small set of static helpers for unity things.